QMetro++ -- Python optimization package for large scale quantum metrology with customized strategy structures: Basic package usage---optimization of standard strategies

 In case of \emph{amplitude} damping, the Kraus operators take the form

-where $p=1$ represents no decoherence case, while $p=0$ full relaxation case, where all the states of the qubit are mapped to the ground $\ket{0}$ state.
+where $p=1$ represents the no-decoherence case, while $p=0$ the full relaxation case, where all the states of the qubit are mapped to the ground $\ket{0}$ state.

 Alternatively, dephasing and amplitude damping models can be considered in a continuous time regime.
-In this case, the state undergoes a process for some time $t$ which imprints on it an information about the parameter $\omega$ related with $\theta$ by $\theta=\omega t$.
-The derivative of the state over the time is defined using the \emph{Lindbladian operator} $\mc L_\omega$:
+In this case, the state undergoes a process for some time $t$ which imprints on it information about the parameter $\omega$ related to $\theta$ by $\theta=\omega t$.
+The derivative of the state with respect to time is defined using the \emph{Lindbladian operator} $\mc L_\omega$: